 (c) Protection.
 Except as set forth herein, the Receiving Party shall not, at any time during or after the term of this Agreement, in any manner, either directly or indirectly, divulge, disclose, or communicate to any person, firm, corporation or other entity, or use for any purposes other than those set forth herein, any Confidential Information acquired from the party disclosing the information (the “Disclosing Party”), without the express prior written consent of the Disclosing Party.
 The Receiving Party shall not disclose any Confidential Information to anyone except to officers and employees of the Receiving Party and to its outside consultants, advisers and/or attorneys, in each case who have a need to know to further the purposes set forth herein and who have been advised of the confidential nature of the Confidential Information and who have agreed to abide by the terms of this Agreement or are bound by equally restrictive covenants (collectively, “Authorized Representatives”).
 The Receiving Party agrees that it shall be liable for any breach of this Agreement by its Authorized Representatives.

-(d) Notwithstanding anything in this Section to the contrary, if the FERC or its staff, during the course of an investigation or otherwise, request information from one of the Parties that is otherwise required to be maintained in confidence pursuant to the Agreement, the Party shall provide the requested information to the FERC or its staff, within the time provided for in the request for information.

-(e) Survival.
+(d) Survival.
 The obligation of each Party and each Authorized Representative under this Article 6 continues and survives the termination of this Agreement.

-(f) Scope.
+(e) Scope.
 This obligation of confidentiality shall not extend to data and information that, at no fault of the Receiving Party, is or becomes: (a) in the public domain or generally available or known to the public; (b) disclosed to a recipient by a non-Party who had a legal right to do so; or (c) independently developed by the Receiving Party or known to such Party prior to its disclosure hereunder.

-(g) Required Disclosure or Submission on a Confidential Basis.
+(f) Required Disclosure or Submission on a Confidential Basis.
 If a governmental authority requests or requires the Receiving Party to publicly disclose any of the Disclosing Party’s Confidential Information, or if a request from another person or entity is made in writing pursuant to a legal discovery process, the Receiving Party shall provide the Disclosing Party with prompt notice of such request or requirement.
 The Disclosing Party shall in turn, to the extent required by the terms of its tariff, provide any Market Participant whose Confidential Information is the subject of possible disclosure with prompt written notice of the circumstances that may require such disclosure so that the Market Participant has a reasonable opportunity to seek a protective order or other appropriate remedy to prevent disclosure.

 If a Receiving Party is required to publicly disclose any Confidential Information under this Section, the Parties shall meet as soon as practicable in an effort to resolve any and all issues associated with the required disclosure , and the possibility of further requested or required disclosures of the Disclosing Party’s Confidential Information.